juancerezo/next.io/README.md

 ##Deprecated: This project has been discontinued.

 This was an experiment to understand how to run callbacks one by one, without nested functions.
 You can continue using the `next.io` package.
-But, I recommend you use `asycn` for production projects.
+But, I recommend you use `async` for production projects.

 ### Unit test command (require mocha):